zmoog/zmoog.github.io/content/post/on-writing-alfred-workflows-in-python.md

 If you're not on Mac, give https://github.com/umbynos/arduino_cli a try; it's a [Python plugin](https://github.com/albertlauncher/plugins/blob/master/python/README.md) built by my dear teammate and friend [@umbynos](https://github.com/umbynos/) for the [Albert](https://albertlauncher.github.io) launcher.

+It's still in progress but very promising, and [@umbynos](https://github.com/umbynos/) is accepting contributions!

 ### High-level overview
 Let's get a general idea about how workflows work in Alfred, using this as an example.